< Previous Page

 | Coverage center>

 If your job goes around an outside corner, be sure to line up your courses at the corner.
 See Making Cedar Shingle Corners for installation details.
 If you decide to butt your Cut Shingles against Trim Boards at the Corners you will have to take into consideration the width of the Trim Boards in your layout.
 At inside corners you will run a piece of cedar 2" x 2" up the height of the corner, and butt the edges of the shingles to it.
 Be sure to include this in your layout as well.

-If you plan a decorative effect, combining two or more Fancy Cut Shingle patterns, with different row spacings, you should prepare a sketch layout in advance.
+If you plan a decorative effect, combining two or more Cut Shingle patterns, with different row spacing, you should prepare a sketch layout in advance.
 Use graph paper ruled in a 1/4" grid.
-Since Fancy Cut shingles are approximately 4-15/16" wide, a scale of 1/4" = 2-1/2" is usually satisfactory.
+Since Decorative Cut shingles are 4-15/16" wide, a scale of 1/4" = 2-1/2" is usually satisfactory.
 Then each square represents an area 2-1/2" x 2-1/2" of the actual job.

 If the width of your area is not an exact multiple of 5", you will need to take extra care to get a balanced effect.